鷄

 A phono-semantic compound:

-鳥 (조, “bird”) provides the meaning (a type of bird).
+鳥 (조, “bird”) — provides the meaning (a type of bird)

-奚 (해, “how/what”) provides the sound.
+奚 (해, “how/what”) — provides the pronunciation

 Usage in Korean